nashysolutions/Directory/README.md

 # Directory

 A means of accessing the file system in a [SwiftUI](https://developer.apple.com/xcode/swiftui/) environment, conveniently.
-Persists types that confrom to codable and persists images.

 ### Usage